-- There is no current legal requirement that 'patient-returned' Schedule 2 and 3 Controlled Drugs (CDs) should be destroyed in the presence of an authorised witness, but it is strongly recommended that doctors and pharmacists have the destruction of these returns witnessed by another member of staff (preferably by a registered healthcare professional) and make a record of the destruction in a separate book set aside for this purpose.
+- There is no current legal requirement that 'patient-returned' Schedule 2 and 3 CDs should be destroyed in the presence of an authorised witness, but it is strongly recommended that doctors and pharmacists have the destruction of these returns witnessed by another member of staff (preferably by a registered healthcare professional) and make a record of the destruction in a separate book set aside for this purpose.

 - Those healthcare professionals and service providers required by law to maintain a CD register are not allowed to destroy expired Schedule 2 (or 1) CDs from their stock without destruction being witnessed by an authorised person.

 - When a CD is destroyed, details of the drug must be entered into the CD register.
-This should include: the name of the drug, form, strength and quantity, the date it was destroyed, and the signature of the authorised person who witnessed the destruction and the professional destroying it (ie two signatures).
+This should include: the name of the drug, form, strength and quantity, the date it was destroyed, and the signature of the authorised person who witnessed the destruction and that of the professional destroying it (ie two signatures).

 - The list of those authorised to witness the destruction of CDs includes:

-- Medical director of a PCT.
+- Medical director of a CCG.